The

 | Lyric Theatre

-Experience Wilson’s deeply personal solo piece, How I Learned What I Learned, as brought to life by Jeremy Gillett.
-Journey through Wilson’s most intimate reflections in this riveting, one-man performance.
+attendees Experienced Wilson’s deeply personal solo piece, How I Learned What I Learned, brought to life by Jeremy Gillett. we journeyed through Wilson’s most intimate reflections through a riveting, one-man performance.

 About the